graphops/graphcast-cli/README.md

 Indexers running the subgraph radio and listening to that channel will in turn receive the message and potentially start to offchain new deployment.

 It is still at the subgraph developers' discretion to await for the indexers to sync upto chainhead, in which point they can publish the staged version without disrupting API usage.
+This tool provides a convinence function that allows subgraph developer to ....

 ## 🆙 Example usage

+### UpgradePresync

 To send a message on Graphcast mainnet for the subgraph deployment "QmacQnSgia4iDPWHpeY6aWxesRFdb8o5DKZUx96zZqEWrB", we would need its subgraph id "CnJMdCkW3pr619gsJVtUPAWxspALPdCMw6o7obzYBNp3", private key to the graph account or an operator of the graph account, the subgraph owner's graph account, and the new deployment hash.
 You can supply them as an CLI argument